Canopy Growth

-Canopy Growth Corporation, formerly Tweed Marijuana Inc., is a cannabis company based in Smiths Falls, Ontario.
+Canopy Growth Corporation, formerly Tweed Marijuana Inc., is a Canadian cannabis company based in Smiths Falls, Ontario.

 In April 2019, Canopy was the world's largest cannabis company based on the value of all shares or market capitalization.
 At that time, Constellation Brands Inc. controlled over 35% percent of the company which had approximately 3,200 employees.
 The year 2019 created new challenges for the company however, with its stock price dropping by about 32%.
 In the next two years (to the end of 2021) its shares dropped an additional 55%.
 In September 2022, the company announced divestiture of its Canadian retail operations, selling its 28 retails stores across the country to other cannabis companies.